ISP, FBI name so-called ‘I-65 killer’ through investigative genealogy - NewsBreak

 March 1989 : It wasn’t until two years later when the killer took the lives of two Indiana women: 24-year-old Mary “Peggy” Gill and 34-year-old Jeanne Gilbert.

 On March 2, 1989, Peggy Gill was working as a night auditor at a Days Inn in Merrillville, Indiana.
 The American Crime Journal reports 70 rooms had been booked at the time of Gill’s 11 p.m. to 7 a.m. shift.
-She checked in her last guest around 1:30 a.m. on March 3 when investigators say someone forced her from the desk.What we know about the latest developments in the Delphi murders
+She checked in her last guest around 1:30 a.m. on March 3 when investigators say someone forced her from the desk.Arrest made in deadly shooting of teen an Staunton Drive

 The Days Inn manager reported Gill missing after she did not call in to check with her that morning.
 Police arrived at the motel and found the desk’s cash drawer had been pried open with $179 missing from the till.